Brewers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-William Contreras and the Milwaukee Brewers square off against Christian Walker and the Arizona Diamondbacks on Monday at 8:10 PM ET, in the first of a three-game series at American Family Field.
+Blake Perkins and the Milwaukee Brewers will take on Corbin Carroll and the Arizona Diamondbacks at American Family Field on Tuesday.

-The Diamondbacks are +110 moneyline underdogs in this matchup with the favored Brewers (-135).
-The over/under is 7.5 runs for this matchup (with +100 odds to go over and -120 odds on the under).
+Oddsmakers list the Brewers as -120 favorites on the moneyline, while giving the underdog Diamondbacks +100 moneyline odds to win.
+The over/under for the contest is listed at 9 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.